Strictification of $\infty$-Groupoids is Comonadic: The induced coalgebra detects the homotopy type of

 The adjunction $\st \dashv \ust$ induces a free functor $\freecoalg: \sset \to \text{CoAlg}(\st)$, where $\text{CoAlg}(\st)$ is the category of coalgebras for the comonad $\st \circ \ust$ induced by the adjunction $\st \dashv \ust$.
 The free functor $\freecoalg$ is given on objects by

 where $\eta$ is the unit of the adjunction $\st \dashv \ust$.
-We will show in this section that $\freecoalg(X)$ determines the homotopy type of $X$, thereby giving an algebraic model for the homotopy type of a space.
+We will show in this section that $\freecoalg(X)$ determines the homotopy type of $X$.
 In the following section we will upgrade to an equivalence of quasicategories.
 The precise theorem in this section is the following: \begin{theorem} For $X \in \sset$, denote by $\st^\bullet(X)$ the cosimplicial object of $\sset$ whose $n$th space is $(\ust \circ \st)^{n+1}(X)$ and whose coface and codegeneracy maps are induced by the coalgebra structure of $\st(X)$.
 The natural map

-is a weak equivalence. \end{theorem} Bousfield and Kan proved a similar result for nilpotent spaces and simplicial abelian groups in \cite{Bousfield_Kan_1987}, which we rephrase as follows: \begin{theorem}[\cite{Bousfield_Kan_1987}, III.5.4] Let $X \in \sset$ be nilpotent.
+is a weak equivalence. \end{theorem} Bousfield and Kan proved a similar result for nilpotent spaces and simplicial abelian groups in \citep{Bousfield_Kan_1987}, which we rephrase as follows: \begin{theorem}[\citep{Bousfield_Kan_1987}, III.5.4] Let $X \in \sset$ be nilpotent.
 Denote by $\tz^\bullet[X]$ the cosimplicial simplicial set whose $n$th space is $(\tz[-])^n(X)$, with coface and codegeneracy maps given by the coalgebra structure on $\tz[X]$.
 Then there is a natural weak equivalence

-\end{theorem} Our proof will essentially be an extension of their result to the general case, using the identification between simply connected simplicial $T$-complexes and simply connected chain complexes that we established in section 3.
+\end{theorem} Recall that $\mathbb{Z}[-]$ is the functor which takes a simplicial set and applies the free abelian group functor at each level to produce a simplicial abelian group, and $\tilde{\mathbb{Z}}[-]$ is the functor which takes a \emph{pointed} simplicial set and applies $\mathbb{Z}[-]$, and then quotients out by the subgroup generate by the sub-simplicial set consisting of the basepoint (and all its degeneracies).
+Our proof will essentially be an extension of the Bousfield-Kan result to the general case, using the identification between simply connected simplicial $T$-complexes and simply connected chain complexes that we established in section 3.

 \begin{remark} While the main result and the majority of the work in this paper is done unpointed, we will need to use pointed spaces in order to relate $\st(X)$ to $\tz[X]$ and thereby leverage the Bousfield-Kan completion.
 The adjunctions $\st \dashv \ust$ and $\nonabdoldnormalizer \dashv \nonabdoldsset$ naturally extend to pointed versions. \end{remark}